rickshahid/SkyMedia/README.md

 Welcome!
 This repository contains the multi-tenant Azure media solution sample that is deployed at http://www.skymedia.io

 As an illustration, here is an introductory Azure Media Services stream that is playing via Azure Media Player integration.
-Azure Media Services content is adaptively scaled and consumable across a broad spectrum of devices and platforms.
+Azure Media Services content is adaptively scaled and globally consumable across a wide range of devices and platforms.

 ![](http://skystorage.azureedge.net/Snip01.ApplicationHome.png)